-There are many ways to phrase the definition of biodiversity.
+There are many ways to phrase the definition of biological diversity, or biodiversity.
 They all mean the same thing but say it in different ways.

-Let's break that down.
-Species, their genes, communities and ecosystems, and processes...
-We can explore each of these topics.
+Genes, species, ecosystems, and processes...
+We can briefly explore each of these topics.

 Genes, or Genetic Diversity

 Genetic diversity might be the most important level of biodiversity to conserve because it is the most fundamental.
 When adequate amounts of habitat are available and populations are large enough, resilient enough, and are able to move around in time and space naturally, plants and animals can remain genetically diverse.
 When they are genetically diverse, they can respond to changing environments, competition, predation, and major disturbances.
 When these responses become permanent changes, evolution and adaptation are taking place.

 SpeciesWhen most people think of biodiversity, they think of plant and animal species.
 Our Species of Interest page has information about species in King County.
 Here are a few snapshots:

 - Approximately 220 species of breeding and non-breeding birds are usually seen on an annual basis in King County.